craigfrancis/php-is-literal-rfc/readme-v2.txt

 ===== Proposal =====

-A string is considered a LiteralString if it was defined by the programmer (in source code), or is the result of LiteralString values being concatenated.
+A string will be of the LiteralString type if it was defined by the programmer (in source code), or is the result of LiteralString values being concatenated.
+The LiteralString type is lost when the value is modified.

-The following string functions can produce LiteralString values:
+The following string concatenation functions can return LiteralString values:

   - //str_repeat()//
   - //str_pad()//
   - //implode()//
   - //join()//
-  - //array_fill()//

-Also, Namespaces constructed for the programmer by the compiler will also be marked as a LiteralString for convenience.
+Namespaces constructed for the programmer by the compiler will be marked as a LiteralString.

 ==== Examples ====